 throughout the tri-county region, and attracts students locally, as well

-Craig Brashear and Rebecca Kelly founded Kids Co-Motion, in 1992, a unique choreographic approach to orient and strengthen strong language and movement skills in the young child.
+Craig Brashear and Rebecca Kelly founded Kids Co-Motion, in 1992, an original choreographic approach to orient and strengthen strong language and movement skills in the young child.
 The

 interactive program brings new families together

-in dance and music, .
-Flourishing in both urban and rural locations,
+in dance and music.
+Flourishing in urban and rural locations,

-KCM is the creative movement program the Lamm
+KCM is the creative movement program of the Lamm

 Institute Pre-School in Brooklyn, for children with developmental delays.